Helicobacter pylori: History

 Helicobacter pylori migrated out of Africa along with its human host around 60,000 years ago.
 Research has shown that genetic diversity in H. pylori, like that of its host, decreases with geographic distance from East Africa.
 Using the genetic diversity data, researchers have created simulations that indicate the bacteria seem to have spread from East Africa around 58,000 years ago.
 Their results indicate modern humans were already infected by H. pylori before their migrations out of Africa, and it has remained associated with human hosts since that time.

 H. pylori was first discovered in the stomachs of patients with gastritis and ulcers in 1982 by Barry Marshall and Robin Warren of Perth, Western Australia.
-At the time, the conventional thinking was that no bacterium could live in the acidic environment of the human stomach.
+At the time, the conventional thinking was that no bacterium could survive the acidic environment of the human stomach.
 In recognition of their discovery, Marshall and Warren were awarded the 2005 Nobel Prize in Physiology or Medicine.

-Before the research of Marshall and Warren, German scientists found spiral-shaped bacteria in the lining of the human stomach in 1875, but they were unable to culture them, and the results were eventually forgotten.
+Before the research of Marshall and Warren, German scientists found spiral-shaped bacteria in the lining of the human stomach in 1875.
+However, they were unable to culture them, and the results were eventually forgotten.
 The Italian researcher Giulio Bizzozero described similarly shaped bacteria living in the acidic environment of the stomach of dogs in 1893.
 Professor Walery Jaworski of the Jagiellonian University in Kraków investigated sediments of gastric washings obtained by lavage from humans in 1899.
 Among some rod-like bacteria, he also found bacteria with a characteristic spiral shape, which he called Vibrio rugula.
 He was the first to suggest a possible role of this organism in the pathogenesis of gastric diseases.
 His work was included in the Handbook of Gastric Diseases, but it had little impact, as it was published only in Polish.
 Several small studies conducted in the early 20th century demonstrated the presence of curved rods in the stomachs of many people with peptic ulcers and stomach cancers.
 Interest in the bacteria waned, however, when an American study published in 1954 failed to observe the bacteria in 1180 stomach biopsies.